SoLee1221/office-quiz/README.md

 • Tested W3C HTML Validator warning section lacking heading with image for index.html, quiz.html zero errors.
 • Tested W3C CSS Validator no errors found.
-• Tested JSHint validator with no significant errors just few warnings regarding unused variables but thats because of buttons on the results page.
+• Tested JSHint validator with no significant errors just few warnings regarding unused variables but thats because of buttons on the results page, also unused variable but thats because i have made a seperate js file for questions to not over flow a single js file.

 ## Deployment